ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 ## Goodness of Fit

 After you have fitted the model you might want to check how good your model is.
 One of the most common metrics is **R square** (coefficient of determination), which shows the percentage of dependent variable variation explained by the model.
-It can be find as:
+It can be found as:

 $$R^2 = r_{xy}^T R_{xx}^{-1} r_{xy} \tag{16}$$